We're Proud to Share Our Rich History

 In the late 90's, with NAFTA implemented, manufacturing in Los Angeles became unfeasible to provide the same quality for competitive prices.

-HBarC, as a business, took a hiatus until a business model could be developed to relaunch the brand.
+HBarC, as a business, took a hiatus from production until a business model could be developed to reposition the brand.
 HBarC deadstock / lightly used vintage pieces exploded in popularity on traditional ecommerce platforms like eBay, but also new social platforms such as etsy, poshmark, etc.